 If your buddy’s fond of dry kibble or dry dog food in general, it’s a good idea to check the labels and packaging carefully.
 If the commercial brands you’ve been feeding them include fat among its first four ingredients, they’re at a 170% higher risk for dog bloat.
 Likewise, if it contains citric acid and the food’s been moistened before your dog eats, this risk jumps up to 320%!

-💡Steps you can take
+💡What you can do

 On the bright side, the same study found that feeding dogs dry food with a rendered meat-and-bone meal actually reduced the risk of bloat.
 Likewise for mixing table food or canned food into dry food.
+Feeding your dog from a raised food or water bowl can actually raise their risk for bloat.
+So it may be better to keep their feeding bowls at ground level.

 Your dog’s temperament